goodaytar/books-leedudek/README.md

 # Austen Text Classification

-This repository contains the code and analysis related to classifying text as either written by Jane Austen or not.
-The project involves exploratory data analysis, preprocessing, model training, and evaluation, utilizing machine learning techniques to distinguish Austen's literary style.
+This repository contains my code and analysis for classifying text as either written by Jane Austen or not.

 ## Contents